BDC Hamburger Icon

 PowerShell sync folder

-The output of Compare-Object will now contain all of the different files.
-You’re then reading each file into a for-each loop and checking to see which side must copy which files.
+The output of Compare-Object will now contain all the different files.
+You’ll then read each file into a for-each loop and check to see which side must copy which files.

-This works well — but you’re not done yet.
+It works well, but you’re not done yet.

 Did You Know?Did you know

-You may need to remove files.
-Let’s say a file is removed from one of the folders and you’d like to remove the file in the other folder instead of copying over the new file.
+You may need to remove files at some point.
+If a file is removed from one folder, for example, you may want to remove the file in the other folder instead of copying over the new file.

-In this example, we’ll remove a file from $Folder2, and you can see that Compare-Object can spot the file to be removed.
+In this example, we’ll remove a file from $Folder2, and Compare-Object can spot the file to be removed.

 PowerShell sync folder code